Benders Decomposition for Bi-objective Linear Programs

 \subsection{Benders Reformulation of \gls{BLP}}

 We now focus on developing a bi-objective variant of Benders decomposition and consider \glspl{BLP} of the form

 where $x\in \R^n$, $y \in \R^q$ and vectors $c^1,c^2,f^1,f^2,b,d$ and matrices $A,B,D$ have appropriate dimensions.
 Note that \gls{BLP}~\eqref{eq:BLPstandard} was originally formulated in its standard form, whereas we use the more convenient inequality form \eqref{eq:BLP} here.
-To apply Benders decomposition to this problem in which we leave the $y$ variables in the master problem and place the $x$ variables in the subproblem, we proceed as in~Section~\ref{subsec:single-obj-benders} and reformulate~\eqref{eq:BLP} as a \gls{BM} in \eqref{eq:BLP-restated} where $\theta_1(\bar{y})$ and $\theta_2(\bar{y})$ bound the objective values of the \gls{BS} in \eqref{eq:BSub}, which must be considered for all $\bar{y}\in\mathcal{Y}$:
+To apply Benders decomposition to this problem in which we leave the $y$ variables in the master problem and place the $x$ variables in the subproblem, we proceed as in~Section~\ref{subsec:single-obj-benders} and reformulate~\eqref{eq:BLP} as a \gls{BM} in \eqref{eq:BLP-restated} where $\theta_1(\bar{y})$ and $\theta_2(\bar{y})$ bound the objective values of the \gls{BS} in \eqref{eq:BSub}, which must be considered for all $\bar{y}\in\mathcal{Y}$: \\

-It should be noted that \eqref{eq:BSub} will often have infinitely many efficient solutions and non-dominated points in objective space.
+It should be noted that \eqref{eq:BSub} will generally have infinitely many efficient solutions in the decision space and non-dominated points in the objective space.
 Variables $\theta_1$ and $\theta_2$ are used to capture the contribution of variables $x$ to the two individual objective functions in \eqref{eq:BLP-restated}, enabling the correct representation of non-dominated points in objective space.

 How to handle a bi-objective subproblem \eqref{eq:BSub} in the context of Benders decomposition is an interesting question to ask.
-We first consider the impact of using two separate subproblems, one for each objective, and investigate the conditions under which such an approach is sufficient for obtaining a complete set of extreme efficient solutions to \gls{BLP}.
+We first consider the impact of using two separate subproblems, one for each objective, and investigate the conditions under which such an approach is sufficient for obtaining a complete set of efficient extreme solutions to \gls{BLP} \eqref{eq:BLP}.
 Both subproblems are of the form~\eqref{eq:SubP} with the exception that the first (respectively, second) has the objective function $(c^1)^{\top} x$ (respectively, $(c^2)^{\top}x$).
 Continuing as in the single-objective case, we identify the set of extreme points for the dual formulation of each subproblem.
 These are denoted $\mathcal{D}_p^1$ and $\mathcal{D}_p^2$, respectively.
 Note that the set of extreme rays to each of the two dual formulations is the same as the set of rays $\mathcal{D}_r$ is independent of the subproblem objective in~\eqref{eq:SubP}.
 This leads to the following Benders reformulation: